ansys/pyaedt/doc/source/API/ClientServer.rst

     # ansysem_path and non_graphical are needed only for Linux Ironpython Server
     server(ansysem_path="/path/to/ansys/executable/folder", non_graphical=True)

-On Client Side:
+On client side:

 .. code:: python

-    # Launch the latest installed version of AEDT in graphical mode.
+    # Launch the latest installed version of AEDT in non-graphical mode.

     from pyaedt.common_rpc import client
     my_client = client("full_name_of_server")